Optum Batch Attachment Electronic Interchange Companion Guide

 You will need the following to perform the tasks described in this Guide:

-Contact your Optum sales representative for information about getting started.
+Contact your Optum sales representative for information about how to get started.

 Recommendation